New & Used Nissan Rogue: In Depth

 GET A FREE PRICE QUOTE

-The Nissan Rogue is a compact crossover that has car-like driving feel and even optional all-wheel drive.
-Although the Rogue has SUV-like styling, it’s more like a tall wagon that's built on a car’s underpinnings.
+The Nissan Rogue is a compact crossover that features car-like driving feel and even optional all-wheel drive.
+Even though the Rogue has SUV-like styling, it’s more like a tall wagon that's built on a car’s underpinnings.

 See our full review of the 2014 Nissan Rogue for additional information, including options, pricing, gas-mileage ratings, and specifications.

 Launched as a 2008 model, the current Nissan Rogue is in the last year of the current generation as a 2013 model.
 It had a minor refresh a couple of years ago that changed relatively little.
 Competitors include the high-volume trio of Ford Escape, Honda CRV, and Toyota RAV4, plus a host of second-tier entrants: Hyundai Tucson, Kia Sportage, Mazda CX-5, and Subaru Forester, among others.
 Every one of those vehicles has been redesigned for 2012, 2013, or 2014, meaning that a new Rogue is becoming a market necessity.

 Exterior styling makes the Rogue appear to be a slightly slab-sided and taller-than-usual wagon, rather than a smaller sport-utility vehicle.
 Inside, there are echoes of the Nissan Murano, the larger and clearly more luxurious sibling that sits above the Rogue in Nissan's model array.
 It offers good interior space for the category.